jay-joshy/allergyguide/content/research/sygma2.md

 |                                                                     0 |           1630 (78.0)            |          1627 (78.0)          |
 |                                                                     1 |            365 (17.5)            |          362 (17.3)           |
 |                                                                    ≥2 |             94 (4.5)             |           98 (4.7)            |

+From each group, only about 1% of patients were lost to follow-up.

 ### Primary Outcome